 A lot has been said and done to promote healthy living and incorporate various aspects of it in our everyday lives – avoiding junk food, exercising, taking vitamins etc. have all been a major points in the check-list so far.
 Perhaps not enough has been said about brain health and the effect puzzles have on the way our brains work.

-Canadian research shows that solving puzzle games helps Alzheimers and Dementia Sufferers
+Research shows that solving puzzle games helps Alzheimers and Dementia sufferers

 The research, which involved 25,000 healthy people, established that: